|

 "feeds" and "entries".
-Two kinds of programs operate on lektor-dir
+Two kinds of programs operate on lektor-dirs

 in two different capcities: a fetcher produces entries for one or